London medic develops national widening participation initiative supporting medical school aspirants from disadvantaged backgrounds

 Scholars are expected to develop a community project like In2MedSchool over the course of the one-year programme, with previous projects having reached national prominence, winning prizes, publications and presentations at national events including at the House of Lords.

-Note to Editors: For further information or to arrange interviews please contact: firstname.lastname@example.org or call 07737864878
+For further information or to arrange interviews please contact: firstname.lastname@example.org or call 07737864878

-About Healthcare Leadership Academy (HLA)
+More about The Healthcare Leadership Academy here.

 Founded by Dr Johann Malawana, The HLA launched in 2016.Since the HLA began, it has seen the growth of a vibrant and diverse community made up of scholars from across healthcare and from several European countries.
 Through a combination of mentoring and learning, the HLA aims to inspire and nurture the next generation of healthcare leaders.
 The faculty is drawn from incredibly talented individuals from across wider society that dedicate their time and energy to help develop the scholars and the programme.